WickedNekomata/Byte/docs/README.md

 - Bitbucket
 - Sourcetree

+The game uses our <b>own steering behaviours</b> (using [Recast](https://github.com/recastnavigation/recastnavigation) to generate the path) and [Node Canvas](http://nodecanvas.paradoxnotion.com/) for the <b>behaviour trees</b>.

 ### Assets

 Models are from Simple Assets, available in the Unity Asset Store.
-Most of UI Elements are from "Fantasy Wooden GUI free", available in the Unity Asset Store for free.
-Music and Sounds are from FreeSounds.com.
+The rest of the assets (UI, music and sounds) are royalty-free.

 ## License

 ```
 MIT License